 “With the rapid adaptation of technology in the ag industry, we have the ability to adjust or recalibrate the amount of product growers are putting on their fields to maximize profitability.
 We have clients all over the United States and we can change their prescriptions while they’re out in the field from our office instantaneously.”

 Originally, Agveris’ first office was located in West Fargo, with its employees living in West Fargo and rural Cass County, ND.
 This is when the idea of opening an office in Casselton and moving back to his home town first came to Cory.
 However, he was caught off guard by the high down payments required on commercial real estate, creating a huge financial obstacle in Agveris’ expansion plan.
-It wasn’t until the SBA 504 small business loan from Dakota Business Lending came into play that Cory saw that this expansion could become a reality.
+It wasn’t until the SBA 504 small business loan from Dakota Business Lending and Vision Bank came into play that Cory saw that this expansion could become a reality.